odania-archive/job-framework/README.md

 ### Views

 The configuration is done in YAML files.
 The views are configured in the settings.yml in the work folder.
+A view can filter on tags, a pattern or list specified pipelines.

 ### Pipelines